MonaHamid/mlops-zoomcamp-homework/README.md

-# mlops-zoomcamp-homework
+✨ MLOps Zoomcamp Homework – Week 1 & 2 Recap

-inished Week 1 of the MLOps Zoomcamp!

-Here’s a quick recap of what I learned and built so far:
+🚀 Finished Week 1 & Week 2 of the MLOps Zoomcamp — and here’s what I’ve learned and built so far:

-🔧 Setup & Tools
+📦 Week 1: Project Structure + Linear Regression on NYC Yellow Taxi Data 🔧 Setup & Tools

-Tried out GitHub Codespaces (it felt like VS Code in the cloud – pretty cool once I figured it out 😅)
+Got hands-on with GitHub Codespaces — like VS Code but in the cloud 💻☁️

-Learned how to structure a proper ML project — folders, scripts, data… not just a bunch of notebooks anymore!
+Learned how to structure a proper ML project with reusable scripts instead of tangled notebooks

-🛻 NYC Taxi Dataset (Yellow Cabs)
+Installed dependencies, created .venv, and used make commands for automation

+🛻 Dataset: NYC Yellow Cab Trips (Jan–Feb 2023)
-Downloaded January & February 2023 trip data
+Downloaded January & February 2023 Parquet trip data

-Did basic EDA and noticed some long-duration outliers 🧐
+Conducted basic EDA and noticed some extreme trip durations ⏱️

-Filtered the data to keep trips between 1 and 60 mins
+Filtered the data to include only reasonable trips (1 to 60 minutes)

 🧠 Feature Engineering

-Computed trip duration in minutes
+Computed duration from timestamps and converted to minutes

-One-hot encoded pickup and dropoff locations

-Turned the data into a dictionary-based feature matrix
+Applied one-hot encoding to PULocationID and DOLocationID

+Used DictVectorizer to transform categorical features

 📈 Modeling
 Trained a baseline Linear Regression model

-Got an RMSE of 7.64 on train, and 7.81 on validation

-Learned that even basic models can perform decently if your features are clean

-💡 What clicked for me

-The way you structure your project makes it way easier to debug and scale later

-Outliers really mess with your model, even in a simple regression

-One-hot encoding + DictVectorizer = magic when working with categorical IDs

-📌 Next up: model packaging, experiment tracking, and deployment — can’t wait to break things and learn more 🔥
+Achieved:

+🟢 Train RMSE: ~7.64

+🔵 Validation RMSE: ~7.81

+Logged model performance and serialized the vectorizer + model

+⚙️ Week 2: MLflow Experiment Tracking + Hyperparameter Tuning
+🧪 MLflow Autologging
+Integrated MLflow autologging with train.py

+Tracked parameters, metrics, artifacts, and model structure all from code!

+🔍 Hyperparameter Optimization
+Tuned RandomForestRegressor with Hyperopt

+Defined a search_space for depth, n_estimators, etc.

+Logged top n runs and evaluated them

+🏁 Model Registry
+Promoted the best model to the MLflow Model Registry

+Validated the model on March 2023 test data — best test RMSE: 5.59

+Registered model: nyc-taxi-rf-model

+💡 Key Takeaways
+✅ Structure matters — reusable code and clear folders saved tons of time ✅ Outliers skew everything — especially for linear models ✅ MLflow autologging is powerful — no more tracking metrics manually ✅ Experiment tracking + registry = MLOps foundation